 The words used and our interpretation of images and statistics are an insight into our perspective or bias – our view of the world.
 Bias influences our attitudes and behaviours towards other people, places and issues.
 Our experiences, gender, age, class, religion and values all affect our bias.
 People who are passionate about an issue will generally be quite overt about their bias.
 People who want to promote a particular point of view may be less overt and more subtle in their use of words and images.

-Global education aims to assist students to recognise bias in written and visual texts, consider different points of view and make judgements about how bias can lead to discrimination and inequality.
+Global education aims to assist students to recognise bias, including their own, in written and visual texts, consider different points of view and make judgements about how bias can lead to discrimination and inequality.

 Activities to help students understand bias:

 - Younger students might rewrite a well-known story from a different perspective – for example, Little Red Riding Hood rewritten from the perspective of the wolf.

 - Ask students to write individual reports of an event they have experienced.
 Compare their descriptions to show how different perspectives are evident in the use of words and the amount of emphasis placed on different parts of the event.